NorthStarUAS/aura-hardware-legacy/README.md

 Power:

-- Provides clean regulatored 5v power for the beaglebone and apm2 (via the impressive Pololu D24V22F5.)
+- Provides clean regulated 5v power for the beaglebone and apm2 (via the impressive Pololu D24V22F5.)
 - Exposes a 3.3v power reference (from beaglebone bus).
 - Exposes the 5v avionics power bus via an RC style connector for